retaildevcrews/capi-in-codespaces/README.md

 A diagram of the CRDs and their relationships can be found [here](https://cluster-api.sigs.k8s.io/developer/crd-relationships.html).

 For AKS, details of the Azure provider CRDs can be found [here](https://capz.sigs.k8s.io/topics/managedcluster.html#specification).

+## Next

+Start [Lab 1 - Provision a kind cluster using CAPI and the CAPD provider](./docs/0-kind-cluster.md).
+This lab will walk you through provsioning a kind cluster using CAPD.